 You may submit a dissertation proposal at any time during the Autumn Trimester.
-The final deadline for the compulsory submission of the proposal is Tuesday 6th February.
-The proposal should be submitted to the Graduate Administrator in the School Office and should contain the following:
+The final deadline for the compulsory submission of the proposal is Friday 21st February.
+The proposal should be submitted to Brightspace and include the following:

 - working title of the dissertation

 - a 500-word summary

 - a table of contents

 - a bibliography of 5-10 items

 - the name(s) of possible supervisor(s)